littlepea/beijing-python-meetup/lean_coffee/201611/README.md

 ### Lightweight way of dealing with structured data

+Sometimes when an application is dealing with structured data (ex: read from CSV file) but it's not core domain entities and rather local data manipulation / business logic (within the same module for example) it can be hard to choose the right data structure to use in this case, because:

+1. Creating classes seems to be an overkill
+2. Dictionaries feel unreliable (too dynamic) and not as clean to deal with in the code

+Dictionaries are perfect to map things of one type (keys) to other things on one type (values), this is what they are for.
+And not to use as data objects.
+Also, dict/JSON can have performance issues in data-heavy workloads.

+Classes are good for important domain entities, but for local computation or simple data transfer objects [namedtuple](https://docs.python.org/2/library/collections.html#collections.namedtuple) can be a perfect solution.
+It makes code [more readable](https://pythontips.com/2015/06/06/why-should-you-use-namedtuple-instead-of-a-tuple/) and has a high-performance of a tuple.

+Of course, it's important to know that, like tuples, namedtuples are immutable, so if you need to change their state it's better to use classes.

 ### Early detection of errors (type hinting, etc...)

 ### BDD in Python